mikaelbarlund/devopswithdocker/part3/07/README.md

 1. I created a minimal jdk 11 for Spring boot in a stage
 2. I do the git chekout in a stage container (FROM alpine/git)
 3. I build the project in a preliminary container (FROM openjdk:11-jdk)
-4. I run the actual application in a debian:strech-slim container where I inatll the self-packaged minimal-java
+4. I run the actual application in a debian:strech-slim container where
+ - I install the self-packaged minimal-java
+ - I copy in the built jar-file
 5. I run the app as non-root user

 Size of image was reduced from 614MB to 126 MB: